Multi-node Acceleration for Large-scale GCNs: MultiGCN Architecture

 \subsection{Architecture Overview}

-Figure~\ref{fig:arch-overview} provides a illustration of the proposed architecture.
-Although MultiGCN does not rely on a particular network topology, we choose a 2D torus topology consisting of 16 processing nodes as our baseline, which is shown in Figure~\ref{fig:arch-overview}(a).
-By network links we refer to the NVLINK protocol, which is one of the most widely applied high-speed interconnection protocols and usually used between NVIDIA GPUs.
+Figure~\ref{fig:arch-overview} provides an illustration of the proposed architecture.
+Noting that MultiGCN does not rely on a particular network topology, we choose a 2D torus topology consisting of 16 processing nodes as our baseline, which is shown in Figure~\ref{fig:arch-overview}(a).
+For network links we use the NVLINK protocol, which is one of the most widely used high-speed interconnection protocols and usually used between NVIDIA GPUs.
 A processing node, shown in Figure~\ref{fig:arch-overview}(b), is composed of a compute unit, a router, a receive unit, a send unit, an edge buffer, a scheduler, a loader, an aggregation buffer, a weight buffer, a combination buffer, and DRAM.

 The compute unit consists of eight reusable 1$\times$128 systolic arrays.
 Each processing element (PE) has four registers with two for input, one for output, and one for internal use respectively, and an ALU capable of multiplication and reduction (like MIN, MAX, ADD).
 The eight systolic arrays work separately, either in combination mode, like a traditional systolic array, or in aggregation mode.
-In aggregation mode, all PEs follow an identical three-stage pipeline: read two operands from the input registers, perform reduction, and write result to the output register.
+In aggregation mode, all PEs follow an identical three-stage pipeline: read two operands from the input registers, perform reduction, and write the result to the output register.
 Moreover, a real-time scheduling of compute resources between aggregation and combination is implemented in MultiGCN, since all eight reusable systolic arrays can process workloads of both types.
 Note that although a unified compute unit is used in this work, designs in other single-node accelerators can also be integrated for better efficiency or compatibility.